Perkedel/After-Church/Documents/Misc/Homestuck Family Feud.md

 Nope: **HALELUYAAAAAAAAAAAAAAAAA!!!**

-Cookie: Okay, wear your seatbelt everybody! (run again)...
+Cookie: Okay, wear your seatbelt everybody! (run forklift again)...
 Off we go!!! (leave stage bring everything to outside to release the car)

 <!-- Now why do we asked? fortunately, we were give why, but let's not destroy that guy reputation. (explain above notoriety bla2)-->

 *audience*: (happy wholesome moved) 👏👏👏👏👏👏👏👏👏👏👏👏👏👏

 Schmitty: Wow.
 I'm glad I can help.
 Whow.
-Now you must be wondering, why this time unlike previous show, we gotta give the car anyways?
+Now you must be wondering, why this time unlike previous show wait this is the first anyways, we gotta give the car anyways?
 Well, luckily we had ever questioned.
 Thankfully, they're nice, so won't always hurt if you question on something.
-They said there was that one guy.
+They said.. there was that one guy.
 Can't tell you who's name they are, let's not ruin their reputation today. ...
 Maybe later..

 *audience*: 😂😂😂🤣🤣🤣😂😂😂🤣🤣🤣!!!...

 Schmitty: So yeah there, this one guy.
 First though, usually ungiven gifts will be returned, but you just saw we're not allowed to.
 What would happen you ask? **Of course auction it**, who would've thought, right? **And that's.. where the problem lies**.
 You see, in.. that auction, that one guy, aaaaaalways wins every item over there, no idea where the heck did they got the money.
 Nada.
+No idea either, How in the world he's so lucky like..
+Ugh..
 They just wwwINS!
 So what?
 What did they do?
 They just abandon it somewhere in his own.. field... thingy, yeah, rot.
 Hi.., I mean..
 Their garage, garage field is full of rotten cars from where they were started, to this day.
 Sure, I can see why the dealers HAte, this guy.
 They even, if they have to sell it, **they kept or raise the price, like a GPU Scalper from Earth, GOOOOSH**, that gut right there.
 Oh.. my God.
-Folks, I wish you are not like him.
+Folks, I wish you are not like him (tired of using neutral pronouns because he was not used to enough).
 Them.
 Ugh.
-Look, please do not harrass.. them, Okay you know what? it's He/Him.
+Look, please do not harrass (retry one last time).. them, (give up) Okay you know what? it's He/Him.
 Just.. don't harrass.
 We aren't sure if he had trouble or what, just, leave him alone, okay?
 So yeah.
 The dealer is afraid if that car ends to his hand because it had to be auctioned when nobody gets this.
 Also, you know why 5 days limit? **HE HAS BEEN F8888NG WANTING IT RIGHT NOW!
 ON RESERVED, EVEN!!!
 JESUS CHRIST!!** Like appointing someone for legally kidnapping eh?!?!?!? ..
 Any idea to uhh give this guy a lesson?!
 YOu know?
 No need to answer, keep it yourself to home.

 *audience*: ... 👏👏👏👏👏👏👏👏👏👏👏👏👏👏👏👏👏👏👏👏👏👏